ericayhayes/georeferencingtutorial/georeferenceMaps.md

 1. Login to [ArcGIS Online](https://www.arcgis.com/index.html) and create a public account.

+## Step 2: Add your Georeferenced Map to ArcGIS Online

 2. Once you are logged in, click on Map.
 This will open a new, blank map.

 {% include figure.html filename="images/arcgis_mapbutton.png" caption="ArcGIS Online Map view" %}